Kalmat/EWMHlib/README.md

 To get a EwmhRoot object it is necessary to pass the target root id.
 This can be achieved in several ways:

 - You already have a root, so pass root.id param
-- You have some criteria to select a root, so use the convenience function `getAllDisplaysInfo()`, to look for all roots and select the desired one
+- You have some criteria to select a root, so use the convenience function `getDisplaysInfo()`, to look for all roots and select the desired one
 - You have a target window, so use the convenience function getDisplayFromWindow(window.id), so you will retrieve the associated display connection and root window
 - Instantiate this class with no param (None), so it will retrieve the default display and root